Not A Member Yet?

 But don’t be fooled—just because fluid comes from the bladder does not mean it’s pee.

-Can All Women Squirt In Real Life?
+How Many Women Are Squirting In Real Life?

-We at Personal Life Media were also curious about this so we teamed up with Sheri Winston, author of Women’s Anatomy of Arousal: Secret Maps to Buried Pleasure to find out.
+We at Personal Life Media were also curious about this, so we teamed up with Sheri Winston, author of Women’s Anatomy of Arousal: Secret Maps to Buried Pleasure, to find out.

 Here’s what our survey of over 1,700+ women from different age groups revealed: